 The CreativeMinds team specializes in creating cutting-edge WordPress Plugins and Magento®Ecommerce Extensions, aimed to satisfy the growing needs of website administrators, designers and developers worldwide.

-Turning an idea into a product is a process we perform to focus on the essential needs of your products, the costs involved, and the timetable associated with building it and making it ready to be taken to the marketplace.
+Turning an idea into a product is a process we perform to focus on the essential needs of your products, the costs involved, and the timetable associated with building it and making it ready to be taken to the market.
 Here is a brief explanation of the steps we follow while initializing this process.